ejsmont-artur/phpProxyBuilder/README.md

 ### Diagram without a proxy

-Cleint has direct referenct to the Target Object.

 ![PHP method call sequence diagram without a proxy](https://raw.github.com/ejsmont-artur/phpProxyBuilder/master/docs/images/sequence-diagram-without-a-proxy.png "sequence diagram without a proxy")

 ### Diagram with a proxy

-Cleint has referenct to the Proxy.
-It can not access the Target Object directly.

 ![PHP method call sequence diagram with a proxy object](https://raw.github.com/ejsmont-artur/phpProxyBuilder/master/docs/images/sequence-diagram-with-a-proxy.png "sequence diagram with a proxy object")